rocktronica/OneFileCMS/readme.markdown

 ##Needed/potential/upcoming improvements

+- Be aware that, currently, only some very basic & rudimentary data & error checking is performed.
+- Partly as a consequence of the precedeing note, also be aware that there are issues with folder & file names containing special chars (&,%, etc...).
 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - Check size of file to upload, verify under max post/upload limits.
 - Multiple login names?